-FATF 40+9 Rat- Summary of Factors for Rating Recommended .
-Actions Actions Undertaken by St. Kitts & Nevis 10.
-Record keeping LC Concerns re: verifying levels of compliance with the record-keeping obligations established in the law by Captive and International Insurance Companies.
-The Authorities shoulto ensure that supervable to verify that call international insurance properly complying with obligations established. isory authorities are aptive insurance and ce companies are th the record keeping Addressed within the ambit of the recently passed Financial Services Regulatory Commission Act, (No. 22 of 2009) Section 4(1).
+FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis 10.
+Record keeping LC Concerns re: verifying levels of compliance with the record-keeping obligations established in the law by Captive and International Insurance Companies. • The Authorities should consider measures to ensure that supervisory authorities are able to verify that captive insurance and international insurance companies are properly complying with the record keeping obligations established in the law.
+Addressed within the ambit of the recently passed Financial Services Regulatory Commission Act, (No. 22 of 2009) Section 4(1).
 11. Unusual transactions PC There is ambiguity between the GN and the Regulations with regard to the appropriate treatment of unusual transactions.
 The law does not state that unusual transactions should be available for competent authorities or auditors.
-There is a concern as to whether Supervisory Authorities are able to properly verify that Captive and International Insurance companies are fully complying with the requirements for treating with unusual transactions.
-The Authorities should that would allow the properly verify the international insurance complying with the recomplex and unusual to in the laws.
-The Authorities should that financial institution unusual transaction recompetent authorities and competent authorities are competent authorities and compete he Commission to hat captive and companies are fully quirements relating to transactions specified nould resolve the treatment of unusual ons in the law and in d consider specifying ons should make their ecords available for Addressed within the ambit of the recently passed Financial Services Regulatory Commission Act, (No. 22 of 2009) Section 3 and Section 4(1) as well as Schedule 1.
-See section 3(3) of the AML and APFT Regulations The Anti-Money Laundering (Amendment) Regulations have been approved Regulation 7 of the Amendment Regulations amends subregulation (2).
-By inserting a new paragraph (c) that provides that a relevant person "shall satisfy itself by immediately obtaining from an introducer or intermediary the necessary information concerning the introducer or intermediary's customer due diligence processes" 19.
-12. DNFBP-R.5, 6, 8-11 PC Deficiencies identified for all financial institutions for R.5, R.6, R.8-R.11 in sections 3.2.3, 3.3.3, 3.5.3 and 3.6.3 of this report are also applicable to DNFBPs The powers of the FSC under the FSC Act extend only to financial services.
-Deficiencies identifier institutions for R.5, R. relevant sections of thi DNFBPs.
-Implementare recommendations in the this report will also appropriate the properties. .6, and R.8-11 in the s report also apply to ation of the specific relevant sections of See responses at R5, R6 and R8-11 above as they pertain to the redrafting of the AMLR and Guidance Notes.
-There is no evidence of effective supervision of The Authorities should the FSC Act to give The FSC has been revamped to expand its powers.
+There is a concern as to whether Supervisory Authorities are able to properly verify that Captive and International Insurance companies are fully complying with the requirements for treating with unusual transactions. • The Authorities should consider measures that would allow the Commission to properly verify that captive and international insurance companies are fully complying with the requirements relating to complex and unusual transactions specified in the laws The Authorities should resolve the ambiguity between the treatment of unusual and complex transactions in the law and in the Guidance Notes.
+The Authorities should consider specifying that financial institutions should make their unusual transaction records available for competent authorities and auditors.
+Addressed within the ambit of the recently passed Financial Services Regulatory Commission Act, (No. 22 of 2009) Section 3 and Section 4(1) as well as Schedule 1.
+See section 3(3) of the AML and APFT Regulations The Anti-Money Laundering (Amendment) Regulations have been approved Regulation 7 of the Amendment Regulations amends subregulation (2) by inserting a new paragraph (c) that provides that a relevant person "shall satisfy itself by immediately obtaining from an introducer or intermediary the necessary information concerning the introducer or intermediary's customer due diligence processes..."
+12. DNFBP-R.5, 6, 8-11 PC Deficiencies identified for all financial institutions for R.5, R.6, R.8-R.11 in sections 3.2.3, 3.3.3, 3.5.3 and 3.6.3 of this report are also applicable to DNFBPs The powers of the FSC under the FSC Act extend only to financial services. • Deficiencies identified for all financial institutions for R.5, R.6, and R.8-11 in the relevant sections of this report also apply to DNFBPs.
+Implementation of the specific recommendations in the relevant sections of this report will also apply to DNFBPs.
+See responses at R5, R6 and R8-11 above as they pertain to the redrafting of the AMLR and Guidance Notes.
+There is no evidence of effective supervision of • The Authorities should consider amending the FSC Act to give the Commission The FSRC has been revamped to expand its powers.
 Within its new ambit, the Commission is responsible for most DNFBP's.
 Section 4 (2) (d) of the Financial